zombiemortar/PrintFlow/PrintFlow_Administrative_User_Manual.md

 ### Administrative Capabilities
 As an administrative user, you have access to:
 - Complete system oversight and management
-- User account creation and management
+- User account creation and management with role-based access
-- Material inventory control
+- Material inventory control and stock management
-- Order queue management
+- Order queue management and status tracking
-- Pricing configuration
+- Advanced pricing configuration and business rules
-- Invoice generation and export
+- Professional invoice generation and export
 - System configuration and maintenance
+- Theme management (light/dark mode)
+- Comprehensive data export and reporting
+- Factory reset functionality
+- Security management and session control

 ---